oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 To keep the secrets outside the image means that you need to get the database connection details so you can add them to your Kubernetes configuration.

-We will use the oci shell to download the database wallet file.
+We will use the OCI Cloud Shell to download the database wallet file.

 - Create the wallet directory and navigate to it: